 - Embrace Negative Reviews

 You will get negative reviews.
 Make sure to take care of the people who leave them.
 Respond with empathy.
 Offer solutions.
 Make them feel heard.
 Your response will also show anyone reading the negative review that you take care of your customers.
 Here’s a specific guide to handling negative reviews.
 Even though it doesn’t feel good to get a negative review, think of it as an opportunity.
 The customer is telling you about something you can potentially fix.
 Maybe it’s even a chance for you to turn them into a satisfied customer.

 - Embrace Less-Than-Five-Star Reviews

 Interestingly enough, Spiegel found that five-star reviews aren’t all they’ve cracked up to be.
 They can be seen as “too good to be true.”
 Spiegel reports that purchase likelihood peaks for the 4.0-4.7-star range and begins to decrease as ratings approach 5.0.They also found that negative reviews increase credibility.
 People actually seek them out.
 Make sure you address negative reviews and see them as an opportunity, as mentioned above.
 So, don’t strong-arm customers into leaving five-star reviews.
 (How often do you see the mandate to “Leave us a 5-star review!”?)
 Let them leave honest reviews, and your performance will be all the better for it.

 Search engines take the recency of reviews into account (and so do potential customers).
 So don’t have a big push for reviews once and leave it at that.
 Continue encouraging reviews.
 The more, the better!

 If you didn’t before, now you know how important reviews are.
-Although you can’t directly control them, you can certainly manage reviews.
+Although you can’t directly control reviews, you can certainly manage them.
 Make review management part of your marketing and watch how it impacts your business.